tibtiq/python-linters/README.md

 - Create a copy of `.github/workflows/workflow-templates/copy-to-repo-TEMPLATE.yml` and rename the "TEMPLATE" portion to the destination repo
 - In the copied file edit the 'CHANGEME's in the env section at the top.
 - Commit and push changes.

+> Don't modify the github action for the python linters directly.
+It'll be annoying when there's
+> changes from this repo.